rtmonteiro/boca-playwright/README.md

 ## How To Build It (For Development)

-* Clone this repository and set it as your working directory:
+- Clone this repository and set it as your working directory:

   ```sh
   git clone https://github.com/rtmonteiro/boca-playwright.git
   cd boca-playwright
   ```

-* Then, use the commands below to build the image:
+-Then, use the commands below to build the image:

   ```sh
   # List images